KateMcGuane/magkapares/README.md

 - [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/overview/) was used to assist in the testing process throughout the project.
 It helped me identify any errors I was making and refine the code I had created, most notably while logging to the console for JavaScript.
 - [Google Fonts](https://fonts.google.com/) was used to extract fonts for the website.
 - [Lucidchart](https://www.lucidchart.com/pages) was used to create a schema for the website.
+- [RGBA Color Picker](https://rgbacolorpicker.com/hex-to-rgba) was used to convert the chosen colour palette to rgb to accommodate opacity needs for the design.
 - [Stack Overflow](https://stackoverflow.com/) was used for general consultation and specific coding needs.
 - [VS Code](https://code.visualstudio.com/) was the IDE used on the first edition of this project.
+- [W3Schools](https://www.w3schools.com/) was used to consult general code best practices and how to.

  Any specific uses to the following webpages can be found within their relative subtitle of application.